abpframework/abp/docs/en/Community-Articles/2023-06-05-Kubernetes-Integration-Abp-Studio/POST.md

 I will demonstrate the solution by introducing and using a brand new tool for ABP Developers: **ABP Studio**!

+>**This article is based on my *[Kubernetes Integrated Microservice Development with ABP Studio](https://www.youtube.com/watch?v=XiPRcIHJ3NE)* talk performed in [ABP Dotnet Conf'23](https://abp.io/conference).
+You can watch that talk if you would like watching rather than reading.**

 ## Topics

 Let’s start by introducing the main topics I will cover in this article: